 An intensive costs $2160 and includes your prep session, the 6 hour processing session(s), and your debrief session, due at the time of reservation.
 I do not accept cancellations or offer refunds, but if you realize you need to reschedule, I’m happy to work with you with 7 days notice.

 Will my insurance cover this?

-Insurance does not typically cover 6 hour sessions, in full, but they may cover a portion of the cost.
+Insurance does not typically longer sessions in full, but they may cover a portion of the cost.
 You will be responsible for whatever they do not cover.
 I collaborate with ADVEKIT to help you determine how much of the costs are covered by insurance.

 Looking for weekly therapy?

 I don’t have any weekly spots open and I do not keep a waiting list because you deserve to get the help you need in a predictable manner.
 If I you know you need help, but prefer a more traditional treatment schedule, I’m happy to provide a referral via email, please use my contact form to reach out.

 If you’re ready to get started, get in touch!